JuanMansilla/Excel-Add-in-Display-Animated-Dashboard/README.md

 *Troubleshooting*

-If the app fails to install, ensure that the XML in your AnimatedDashboard.xml manifest file parses correctly.
+If the add-in fails to install, ensure that the XML in your AnimatedDashboard.xml manifest file parses correctly.
 Also look for any errors in the JavaScript code that could keep the dashboard from being displayed.
 For example, you may have forgotten to end a statement with a semicolon, or you may have misspelled a method name or keyword.
 If the components in the task pane do not look as you think they should, check the CSS styles to ensure that you didn't forget a colon between the style and its value, or leave off a semicolon at the end of a style statement.

 *Change log*